barentsen/cometcurve/README.rst

-*CometCurve* is an open source Python package which utilizes data from the `Comet Observation Database <https://www.cobs.si>`_ (COBS) to fit a canonical model to the light curves of comets.
+*CometCurve* is an open source Python package which utilizes data from the `Comet Observation Database <https://www.cobs.si>`_ (COBS) to fit a canonical model to the light curves of comets in a probabilistic way using PyMC3.

 Example